tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

+'A concept that expresses an aspect of a data quality solution.'

+### Comment

-'Category of concepts forming the Solutions layer of the fittness for use framework.'
+'Category of concepts forming the Solutions layer of the fittness for use framework.
+Solutions are tools that evaluate data against needs and express conclusions in data quality reports.'

 ********************